IMF Organization Chart

 Special Drawing Right

-Transparency helps economies function better and makes them less vulnerable to crises.
-Greater openness on the part of member countries encourages more widespread public discussion and examination of policies, enhances the accountability of policymakers and the credibility of policies, and facilitates efficient and orderly functioning of financial markets.
-Greater openness and clarity by the IMF about its own policies and the advice it provides to its member countries contributes to a better understanding of the IMF’s own role and operations, building traction for the Fund’s policy advice and making it easier to hold the institution accountable.
+With transparency, economies function more efficiently and reduce their vulnerability to crises.
+When member countries are more open about their policies, authorities are amenable to publicly discuss and examine these policies; make policymakers more accountable; enhance how credible the policies are; and facilitate efficient and orderly functioning of financial markets.
+Greater openness and clarity by the IMF about its own policies and its advice to member countries contributes to a better understanding of the IMF’s own role and operations, building traction for the IMF’s policy advice and making it easier to hold the institution accountable.
 Outside scrutiny should also support the quality of surveillance and IMF-supported programs.

-Publication of country documents prepared for consideration by the IMF Executive Board (“Board documents”) is typically “voluntary but presumed,” meaning that, while voluntary, the publication of these documents is encouraged.
-A member’s consent to publication of a Board document is typically obtained on a nonobjection basis.
-The publication of policy papers is presumed but is subject to Board approval, while the publication of multicountry documents requires consent from either the Board or the members involved, depending on the type of document.
+The IMF deems that publishing country documents prepared for its Executive Board’s consideration (“Board documents”) is typically “voluntary but presumed,” meaning that the IMF strongly encourages publishing these documents.
+The publication of policy papers is presumed but subject to board approval.
+A Board document is published after receiving the relevant member’s consent to publishing on a nonobjection basis.
+Multicountry documents are published after receiving consent from either the Board or the members involved, depending on the type of document.

-The IMF’s efforts to improve the understanding of its operations and engage more broadly with the public have been pursued along four broad lines: (1) transparency of surveillance and IMF-supported programs, (2) transparency of its financial operations, (3) external and internal review and evaluation, and (4) external communications.
-The Fund’s Transparency Policy is reviewed every five years: the most recent review was in 2013.
-See also the “Accountability” and “Outreach and Engagement with External Stakeholders” sections.
+The IMF engages the public and improves how it regards the institution by maintaining (1) transparency of surveillance and IMF-supported programs; (2) transparency of its financial operations; (3) external and internal review and evaluation; and (4) external communications.
+The IMF Transparency Policy is expected to be reviewed every five years; the most recent review was in 2013 (see the “Accountability” and “Outreach and Engagement with External Stakeholders” sections).

 IMF Executive Directors